matrix-org/matrix-spec-proposals/proposals/4114-matrix-as-a-password-manager.md

 servers over time.
 However, federation is probably not a desirable feature of password managers anyway.

+When not sharing, UTDs on encrypted secrets would be fatal and result in loss of access to the secret.
+Clients might be able to mitigate this by offering offline encrypted backups.

 ## Alternatives

 Instead of dedicated space-like `m.vault` rooms, normal [spaces] could be used to